 The original application must be in a two-volume binder with the application and supporting scoring documents in Volume One, marked with appropriate tabs, and the Market Study Environmental/Engineering documents in Volume Two (or Volume Three if needed).

-Reporting
+1.4 Financial and Operations Reporting

-The Division requires regular property operating information throughout the initial compliance and extended compliance periods.
+The Applicant/Co-Applicant will submit regular property financial and operating information throughout the initial compliance and extended compliance periods.
 This includes no less than annual financial, operating, reserve, occupancy and other information.
 More specifically, this may include copies of balance sheets, income statements, operating and capital reserve statements, rent rolls, and audited financial statements.
+These requirements may be satisfied by including NHD (MLicea@housing.nv.gov) on the e-mailing lists whenever such information is sent out to investors and creditors, unless otherwise specified herein.
+These documents must be provided, not complying will result in debarment.

 All operators submitting applications herein agree to submit within 30 days of receipt legal documents or after operators submit (electronic) financial and operating records to their investors or partners, copies to the Division of any and all legal notices, including notices of delinquency, foreclosure, loan demands, liens, etc., and the following financial and operating records.
 Copies of all reports should be emailed to the Division, in native working (when in Excel) or in pdf formats.
 The Division will provide further information on this matter in its call(s) for information.